foundation/foundation-sites/docs/pages/installation.md

 Foundation is available on <a href="https://www.npmjs.com/" target="_blank">NPM</a>, <a href="https://bower.io/" target="_blank">Bower</a>, <a href="https://atmospherejs.com/" target="_blank">Meteor</a>, <a href="https://rubygems.org/" target="_blank">RubyGems</a>, <a href="https://getcomposer.org/" target="_blank">Composer</a> and <a href="https://www.nuget.org/" target="_blank">NuGet</a>.
 The package includes all of the source Sass and JavaScript files, as well as compiled CSS and JavaScript, in uncompressed and compressed flavors.

+Install with a package manager gets you the compiled CSS and JS files as well as the source JavaScript, and Sass source files.
+If you're using Gulp, Grunt, or another task runner, you'll use this package to set up your project.
+You'll need to compile the Sass yourself.

+There are two ways to do this.
+You can either add your dependency (the package) to your bower.json (Bower) or package.json (npm) file, or you can use the command line.
+To make things simple, you can use the command line:

 <ul class="icon-list menu vertical">
   <li><img src="https://eg2.gallerycdn.vsassets.io/extensions/eg2/vscode-npm-script/0.1.9/1491853545308/Microsoft.VisualStudio.Services.Icons.Default" class="" height="" width="" alt=""><strong>npm:</strong> <code>npm install foundation-sites</code></li>
   <li><img src="https://bower.io/img/bower-logo.png" class="" height="" width="" alt=""><strong>Bower:</strong> <code>bower install foundation-sites</code></li>